wanhuz/eshop-notifier/README.md

 ### Important
 - Some currency sign that is supposed to be suffix will be a prefix.
 For example, Swedish Krona.
 - Only gmail is supported
+- Use of eshop logo should fall under Nominative Fair Use, please don't sue me Nintendo.

 ## Special thanks
 - Special thanks to hudsonbrendon for [eshop-prices.com API](https://github.com/hudsonbrendon/nintendo-eshop-prices)